waltherB/sms-playsms-http/README.rst

 Sms OVH HTTP
 ============

-Implementation of **OVH http2sms API** for sending sms.
+A modification of the original Implementation of **OVH http2sms API** for sending sms from OCA.
-This module depend of odoo native **sms** module it only implement ovh as provider instead of odoo SA.
+This module depend of odoo native **sms** module it only implement PlaySMS <https://playsms.org> as provider instead of odoo SA.

 **Table of contents**